 The antitrust laws are extremely complex.
-Because antitrust lawsuits can be very costly (even when a company has not violated the antitrust laws and is cleared in the end), it is important to consult with the Legal and Compliance group before engaging in any conduct that even appears to create the basis for an allegation of wrongdoing.
+Because antitrust lawsuits can be very costly (even when a company has not violated the antitrust laws and is cleared in the end), it is important to consult with the Compliance department before engaging in any conduct that even appears to create the basis for an allegation of wrongdoing.
 It is far easier to structure employee conduct to avoid erroneous impressions than to explain their conduct in the future when an antitrust investigation or action is in progress.
-For that reason, when in doubt, consult the Legal and Compliance group with any concerns.
+For that reason, when in doubt, consult the Compliance department with any concerns.